mnannan/kaggle-ngsa/README.md

 and target paper in authors graph
 - `max_authors_preferential_attachment`:Maximum Preferential attachment between authors from source paper and target paper in authors graph
+- `pagerank_source`: Pagerank of the source paper
+- `pagerank_target`: Pagerank of the target paper

 ### NLP Features
-- `title_cosine_similarity`: tfidf of the title and cosimilarity between source and target title
+- `title_cosine_similarity`: cosine similarity between the tfidf of the target title and the source title.
-- `abstract_cosine_similarity`: tfidf of the abstract and cosimilarity between source and target abstract
+- `abstract_cosine_similarity`: cosine similarity between the tfidf of the target abstract and the source abstract.
-- `journal_cosine_similarity`: tfidf of the journal and cosimilarity between source and target journal
+- `journal_cosine_similarity`: cosine similarity between the tfidf of the target journal and the source journal.
+- `source_abstract_target_title_cosimilarity`: cosine similarity of the tfidf of the source abstract and the target title.
+- `source_title_target_abstract_cosimilarity`: cosine similarity of the tfidf of the source title and the target abstract.

 ## Intermediate features
 - `source_authors_list`: list of authors extracted with regex